Defending Florida’s Forgotten Coast

 The Wakulla River emerges from the world’s largest freshwater spring, Wakulla Spring, giving life to wildlife sanctuaries and commercial fisheries.

-As pollution seeps into North Florida’s groundwater, it flows south through the waterways, wells, and commercial fisheries that support our way of life.
-When polluters and bureaucrats threaten our water, we fight back and win.
+As pollution seeps into North Florida’s groundwater, it flows south to the waterways, wells, and fisheries that support our economy and way of life.
+When major polluters threaten our waters, we fight back and win.

 The Downriver Project is a nonprofit run entirely by volunteers.
-We unite fishermen, hunters, oyster farmers, faith leaders, troublemakers, and misfits to defend the waters that all of us depend on.
+We unite fishermen, hunters, oyster farmers, faith leaders, and homeowners to defend the waters that all of us depend on.

 SunStop wanted to store thousands of gallons of fuel on the underground river that delivers water to Wakulla Springs.
 Photo: David Moynahan

-Southwest Georgia Oil Company, better known as SunStop, has a long history of polluting Florida waters, including in Wakulla County.
-For two years, they lobbied to build a 16-pump mega gas station on the Wakulla Springs cave—a massive underground river that feeds the largest freshwater spring on Earth.
+SunStop Oil has a long history of polluting Florida waters.
+But for two years, they lobbied to build a 16-pump mega gas station on the Wakulla Springs cave—an underground river that feeds the largest freshwater spring on Earth.

-In the time since, we have collaborated to form a new plan that would allow the state to permanently protect the Wakulla Springs Cave by creating a 230-acre conservation corridor and nature park.
-Rep. Jason Shoaf and Sen. Corey Simon carried this proposal through the Florida Legislature, and Governor Ron DeSantis signed off in July 2024.
+As public awareness grew, our team collaborated with lawmakers and other nonprofits to form a new plan that would permanently protect the Wakulla Springs Cave, creating a 230-acre conservation corridor and nature park.
+Rep. Jason Shoaf and Sen. Corey Simon skillfully carried this proposal through the Florida Legislature, and Governor Ron DeSantis signed off in July 2024.

 A Legacy to Uphold